| | | | | |

 How to Make Mashed Potato Pancakes with Gruyere, Spinach, and Bacon

-Cook the bacon pieces in a skillet over medium heat until golden brown; remove from pan with a slotted spoon and place onto a paper towel.
+Cook the bacon pieces in a skillet over medium heat until golden brown.
+Remove from the skillet with a slotted spoon and place it onto a paper towel.

 Heat 2 teaspoons of vegetable oil plus 2 teaspoons of butter in a large nonstick pan over medium heat.

-Side Note: Don’t crowd the pan while cooking and do not flip the pancakes too soon or they won’t develop a yummy crispy crust!
+Side Note: Don’t crowd the skillet while cooking, and don’t flip the pancakes too soon, so they can develop a yummy, crispy crust!

 Mashed Potato Pancakes with Gruyere, Spinach, and Bacon